Overview of COMPMNGR's judge's marking device system for Internet devices (smart phones and compact tablet computers)

 page.
 They enter their marks, click on the ‘Submit’ button, and return to the

-sign-in page to wait for the next heat.
+sign-in page to wait for the next heat or block of heats.
 (For you techies, the submit button

 causes a small file containing the judge’s marks to be stored on the web page